slint-ui/slint/docs/tutorial/rust/src/running_in_a_browser.md

 ```

 Unfortunately, loading ES modules is not allowed for files on the file system when accessed from a
-`file://` URL, so we can't simply open the index.html.
+`file://` URL, so we can not simply open the index.html.
 Instead we need to serve it through a web server.
 For example, using Python, it is as simple as running

 ```sh